 The first task is to clip the landuse map to the watershed boundary.
 First we will need to know the nodata value for this map - it is always a good idea when using QGIS tools for transforming maps to know and use the nodata value.
-Right click on the Landuses entry in the layers panel, select Properties, and under Layer info in the General tab you will see the nodata value is 255.
-(This is unusual - it is usually negative.)
+Right click on the Landuses entry in the layers panel, select Properties, and under Bands in the Information tab you will see the nodata value for Band 1 is 255.
+(This is unusual - it is usually negative - but 255 is often used for maps with 8 bit unsigned Byte data, as this is.)

-Select (left click) another layer in the Results group (which will place the new map above that layer), Then use Raster $\rightarrow$ Extraction $\rightarrow$ Clipper to bring up the Clipper form.
-Find the Landuses layer in the drop-down menu for the Input file (raster), browse to (for example) the Source\crop folder and use a name such as landclip for the Output file, check No data value and set it to 255, select Mask layer as the Clipping mode, and select the Watershed (subs1) layer to clip with.
-Make sure Load into canvas when finished is checked (Figure 34).
-Click OK.
+Select (left click) another layer in the Results group (which will place the new map above that layer), Then use $Raster \rightarrow Extraction \rightarrow Clip\ Raster\ by\ Mask\ Layer\$ to bring up the $Clip\$ form.
+Find the Landuses layer in the drop-down menu for the $Input\ layer$ , and select the $Watershed\ (subs1)$ layer as the $Watershed\$ (subs1) lay

 It is not unknown for clipping with the watershed shapefile to fail with a message that there is a fault in the shapefile.
 An alternative is to use the Saga raster calculator, which seems to be reliable for this purpose.
-First load the raster Source\srtm\demw.tif, which is the raster version of the subbasins map.
-Then use Processing $\rightarrow$ Toolbox to see the available tools, find SAGA $\rightarrow$ Grid - Calculus $\rightarrow$ Raster calculator.
-In the raster calculator form choose the Landuses layer as the main input layer, and use the Additional layers button to open the Multiple selection form.
-Check srtm\30mw and click OK.
-Enter the formula gt(b, (0-1)) \ a, click the Result button, choose Save to file, and browse to, say, Source\crop and use landclip as the file name.
+First load the raster $Source \setminus srtm\30mw.tif$ , which is the raster version of the subbasins map.
+Then use $Processing \rightarrow Toolbox$ to see the available tools, find $SAGA \rightarrow Raster\ Calculus \rightarrow Raster\ calculator$ .
+In the raster calculator form choose the Landuses layer as the main input layer, and use the $Additional\ layers$ button to open the $Multiple\ selection$ form.
+Check $srtm\30mw$ and click OK.
+Enter the formula gt(b, (0-1)) \ a, click the Calculated button, choose $Save\ to\ file$ , and browse to, say, $Source \setminus crop$ and use landclip as the file name.
+Saga uses a special format with a filename suffix of .sdat, but this is of no consequence.
 Click Save, and then Run the calculator.
 (The idea behind the formula is as follows: a is the landuse file we want to clip. b is the subbasins raster b which has valid values from 0 up within the watershed boundary and nodata outside it.
 The gt expression will return 1, so that a values are preserved, where b is valid, Outside the watershed boundary, b gives nodata, and the calculator there gives the result a nodata.)

 The result (from clipping or from using the raster calculator) will not be very satisfactory.
-The name will be landclip (if made with the clipper) or Result (if made with the raster calculator) Right click on the layer, and use Rename to change it to, for example, Landuse.
+The name will be landclip.
+Right click on the layer, and use Rename to change it to, for example, Landuse.

-The legend will only include numeric map values and the default colouring will be black and white or grey scale.
+The legend will only include numeric map values and the default coloring will be black and white or grey scale.
 You can fix this by copying the style of the original Landuses layer.
-Right click on that layer, select Copy Style, right click on the Landuse layer and select Paste Style.
+Right click on that layer, select Styles -> Copy Style, right click on the Landuse layer and select Paste Style.

-The colours used for the original landuses map were chosen randomly, and you may want to change them.
-Right click on the Landuse layer and select Properties and then the Style tab.
-Double right click on entries in the colour map to make a colour selection tool available.
-Choose another colour, and click Apply to see the result in the map canvas.
-You may also wish to set the layer's transparency so that the subbasin boundaries and streams are visible: use the Transparency tab in the Properties form, and set Global transparency to, say, 20%.
+The colors used for the original landuses map were chosen randomly, and you may want to change them.
+Right click on the new Landuse layer and select Properties and then the Symbology tab.
+Double right click on entries in the color map to make a color selection tool available.
+Choose another color, and click Apply to see the result in the map canvas.
+You may also wish to set the layer's transparency so that the subbasin boundaries and streams are visible: use the Transparency tab in the Properties form, and set Global Opacity to, say, 80%.
 Click Apply to see the result.
 Click OK to finish.